In2:InThinking Network Forum Scholarships

 Some ideas are listed below.
 The recipient and a Network mentor may devise something else.

-• Prepare and deliver a presentation on something learned at the Forum and help to "get the word out".
+• Prepare and deliver a presentation on something learned at our Forum and help to "get the word out".

-• Recruit someone to attend the annual Forum.
+• Recruit someone to attend our annual Forum.

 • Help with fundraising or marketing or other planning activities in the coming year.

-• Provide graphic recording during some of the Forum presentations.
+• Provide graphic recording during some of our Forum presentations.

 • Write an article, or better, a series of articles for a local or college newspaper.